 - Working closely with our schools and families to create more opportunities to connect in person so we can build meaningful relationships with them; and

 - Seeking honest and direct feedback from our schools and families to tailor our programs to best address their needs and concerns.

-Racial justice and a level playing field are integral to promoting the success of all ACPS students, and RunningBrooke plays an important role in ensuring them.
+Racial equity and a level playing field are integral to promoting the success of all ACPS students, and RunningBrooke plays an important role in ensuring them.
 We’re committed to doing this work and stand in solidarity with Black, Hispanic, Asian, Indigenous and all people of color.